Walz v. Tax Commission of the City of New York

 Walz v.
 Tax Commission of the City of New York, 397 U.S. 664 (1970), was a case before the United States Supreme Court.
 The Court held that grants of tax exemption to religious organizations do not violate the Establishment Clause of the First Amendment.
+It was the first case to articulate the "excessive entanglement doctrine" that one year later became the third prong of the Lemon test.

 Background

 Legislation

 New York law granted property tax exemptions to religious organizations for religious properties used solely for religious worship.